 Building the Structure

-- Now that the basic outline is in place you need to don your eye protection and work gloves and break out the tools.
-Using your drill install eye bolts along the central trunk at ground level and where each of the three tiers intersects it.
-The opening on the eye bolts should be 4 to 6” from the wall or trellis once installed; this allows the tree room to grow, it promotes air circulation, and allows you to access the wall to perform maintenance if necessary.
+Note: The opening on the eye bolts should be 4″ to 6” from the wall or trellis once installed.
+This allows the tree room to grow, promotes air circulation, and allows you to access the wall to perform maintenance if necessary.

-- Again, using your drill, install eye bolts at each end of the three horizontal tiers.
+- Install eye bolts horizontally: Again, using your drill, install eye bolts at each end of the three horizontal tiers.

-- Starting from the base of the central trunk thread wire through the four eye bolts creating the vertical structure.
+- Thread wire through the bolts: Starting from the base of the central trunk, thread wire through the four eye bolts creating the vertical structure.
 Twist the wire using pliers at either end to secure it, and then snip with a wire cutter.

 - Repeat the process to thread wire vertically, creating the individual tiers.